benjamalegni/komanda/README.md

 ## Print Service

 - `Next.js` only keeps `PRINT_SERVICE_TOKEN` in `chikenstop-nextjs/.env`.
-- The Raspberry Pi worker now lives in `/print-service`.
-- Setup (in Raspberry PI system):
+- Setup (in Raspberry PI system or running nonstop in a PC):

 ```bash
 ./print-service/setup_conda_env.sh